Youth Opportunities Initiative

 - increased use of ESF by national governments to tap into the €30 billion not yet allocated to projects for 2007-13

-- €1.3 million in ESF technical assistance to set up apprenticeship schemes – EU countries have been asked to contribute to a 10% funding increase.
+- €1.3 million in ESF technical assistance to set up apprenticeship schemes – EU countries were asked to contribute to a 10% funding increase.
 The goal?
 370,000 new apprenticeship placements by the end of 2013.

 - €3 million in ESF technical assistance for young business starters and social entrepreneurs